SteffenBauer/PocketPuzzles/README.md

 ### Binary app

 Connect your PocketBook with you PC with an USB cable.
-Copy `build/SGTPuzzles.app` to the folder `/applications` on your device.
+Copy `release/SGTPuzzles.app` to the folder `/applications` on your device.
 Unmount the USB connection, and reboot the PocketBook.
 You should now see an entry `@SGTPuzzles` among your apps.

-### Build and Compatibility
+### Build

 Clone the [pocketbook SDK](https://github.com/blchinezu/pocketbook-sdk/) and set it up for the firmware of your device.